irena-flextool/flextool/docs/results.md

 ## CO2 emissions

+- `group` object `CO2_annualized` parameter - [Mt] how many million tons of CO2 annualized the units and connections in this group have generated (by using commodity with CO2 content) or removed.
-- `unit` object `co2` parameter - [tCO2] how many million tons of CO2 the unit has generated (by using commodity with CO2 content) or removed
+- `unit` object `CO2_annualized` parameter - [Mt] how many million tons of CO2 annualized the unit has generated (by using commodity with CO2 content) or removed

 ## Reserves